TRPV: Structure

 Functional TRPV ion channels are tetrameric in structure and are either homo-tetrameric (four identical subunits) or hetero-tetrameric (a total of four subunits selected from two or more types of subunits).
 The four subunits are symmetrically arranged around the ion conduction pore.
 Although the extent of heteromerization has been the subject of some debate, the most recent research in this area suggest that all four thermosensitive TRPVs (1-4) can form heteromers with each other.
 This result is in line with the general observation that TRP coassembly tends to occur between subunits with high sequence similarities.
 How TRP subunits recognize and interact with each other is still poorly understood.

 The TRPV channel monomeric subunit components each contain six transmembrane (TM) domains (designated S1–S6) with a pore domain between the fifth (S5) and sixth (S6) segments.
 TRPV subunits contain three to five N-terminal ankyrin repeats.

 Function

 TRPV proteins respond to the taste of garlic (allicin).
-TRPV1 contributes to heat and inflammation sensations and mediates the pungent odor and pain sensations associated with capsaicin and piperine.
+TRPV1 contributes to heat and inflammation sensations and mediates the pungency and pain sensation associated with capsaicin and piperine.